Nonresident Senior Fellow, Middle East Peace and Security Initiative

 Read Full Bio

 Watts has spent more than a dozen years working across military, government, and industry, focused predominantly on the nature of future warfare and implications of complex emerging security risks.
-As part of the Brent Scowcroft Center on International security he is focused on Middle East and Indo-Pacific security issues.
+As part of the Scowcroft Center for Strategy and Security he is focused on Middle East and Indo-Pacific security issues.
 He has co-led wargames on Islamic State and researched the role Australia can play in Gulf security.

 Previously, as a senior consultant with Noetic Corporation, he advised international, military, federal, and local government agencies.
 Considered by his clients as a trusted adviser and honest broker, he improved strategic planning and technology evaluation approaches, exercised emergency management teams, facilitated non-traditional interagency initiatives, developed new operating concepts, and analyzed the impact and opportunities of emerging, disruptive technologies and threats.